RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![metrics_grafana]({% image_path catalog-prometheus-dependency.png %})

-Next, create **MonitoringConfig.java** class in _src/main/java/com/redhat/coolstore/_ and copy the following codes into _MonitoringConfig.java_:
+Next, let's create a new class to configure our metrics for Spring.

+In the `catalog` project in CodeReady, open the empty `src/main/java/com/redhat/coolstore/MonitoringConfig.java` class and add the following code to it:

 ~~~java
 package com.redhat.coolstore;